Please enter valid ZIP

 • Buying a vehicle or obtaining insurance as a minor will require an adult to sign or co-sign a policy or contract.

-Can a teenager put a vehicle title in their name in the state of Texas?
+Can a teenager put a car’s title and registration in their name in Texas?

 • Evidence of the original release of the lien or proof that the loan is paid in full.